rohitkjohnedu/my_yade/scripts/checks-and-tests/checks/README.rst

 8. A check test should never need more than a few seconds to run.
 If your typical script needs more, try and reduce the number of element or the number of steps.

-9. Failures are reported via a global variable "resultStatus", which should be ONLY INCREMENTED in a checkTests, never assigned to (resultStatus+=1 is ok, resultStatus=1 is bad), else the script would erase the history of the checkTests coming before it.
+9. Failures are reported via exception using python command: raise YadeCheckError(stringMessage)